 Christopher Brown is a design consultant at the Ethan Allen Design Center in Birmingham.
-Mostly involved with residential design projects, he is responsible for field measurement of clients’ rooms or homes (depending on the scale of the project); helping clients choose upholstery, case goods, accessories, wall coverings and window treatments; and designing custom window treatments and bedding.
+He is responsible for field measurement of clients’ rooms or homes; helping clients choose upholstery, case goods, accessories, wall coverings and window treatments; and designing custom window treatments and bedding.
 He recently completed a whole house remodel in Shelby Township and is currently working on an historic home in Birmingham, Michigan.

 “Ethan Allen offers so many options with their upholstery and case goods,” said Brown.
 “Most are handcrafted in the United States, and I can often take the same piece and make it completely unique for each client with the many options offered.
 Selections must be made in regards to the client's budget, intended use (Do they have dogs or children?
 Is it a room that they will use every day?), and, of course, taste and lifestyle.

 “My favorite part of this job is how I can directly improve a client's daily life— not just aesthetically, but functionally as well.
 A well-designed home environment makes living there easier and more enjoyable.”